 Internships are open to all law school students.
 Internships are unpaid, but we will work with interested applicants to facilitate public interest stipends, academic credit, or pro bono credit from their law schools if applicable.
 Unpaid post-bar internships are also available.

-To apply, please send an email to [email protected] with (1) your resume, (2) a cover letter describing your interest in working with local government, any relevant experience, and listing two or three teams in our office that you are interested in working with, (3) a writing sample, and (4) an unofficial law school transcript.
-Applications for Winter and Spring 2021 internships are due October 16, 2020.
-Applications for Summer 2021 are due December 4, 2020—applicants in their first year of law school may supplement their applications with their grades as they become available.
+To apply, please send an email to [email protected] with (1) your resume, (2) a cover letter describing your interest in working with local government, any relevant experience, and listing two or three teams in our office that you are interested in working with, (3) the names and telephone numbers of two references, and (4) an unofficial law school transcript.
+Applications for Winter and Spring 2022 internships will be considered on a rolling basis until positions are filled, but applications are preferred to be submitted by October 15, 2021.
+Applications for Summer 2022 internships will be considered on a rolling basis until positions are filled, but applications are preferred to be submitted by December 10, 2022—applicants in their first year of law school may supplement their applications with their grades as they become available.

 # # #

 The County of Santa Clara serves a diverse, multi-cultural population of 1.9 million residents.
 With a $7 billion annual budget, dozens of offices/departments, and over 20,000 employees, the County provides essential services to its residents, including public health protection, environmental stewardship, medical services through Santa Clara Valley Medical Center, child and adult protection services, homelessness prevention and solutions, roads, park services, libraries, emergency response to disasters, protection of minority communities and those under threat, access to a fair criminal justice system, and many others, particularly for those in the greatest need.
 The County is the most populous in Northern California.